 - With this structure, all of the pages associated with IMPACT’s blog feed the authority of the main domain.

-- The keywords of a subfolder are owned (collect beneath) your main domain which makes them an excellent choice if you want all the keywords on those pages attached to your main URL.
+- The keywords of a subfolder are owned (collect beneath) your main top-level domain which makes them an excellent choice if you want all the keywords on those pages attached to your main URL.

-The first link uses a series of subfolders: ‘/blog/blog-title’.
+In this example, showing the difference between subdomain and subdirectory, the first link uses a series of subfolders: ‘/blog/blog-title’.
 The second link uses a subdomain, i.e. ‘support.turbine.com’.

 The subdomain vs subfolder debate is still ongoing.